SchoolAI/ts-prompt/README.md

     Record your findings in the natural language {{language}}.
   `,
+  respondWithJson(openai,
-  returns: z.object({
+    z.object({
+      name: z.string().nullable()
-    name: z.string().nullable().describe('The name of the course or lesson.'),
+        .describe('The name of the course or lesson.'),
+      subject: z.string().nullable()
-    subject: z.string().nullable().describe('The subject of the course or lesson.'),
+        .describe('The subject of the course or lesson.'),
+      duration: z.string().nullable()
-    duration: z.string().nullable().describe('The duration of the course or lesson.'),
+        .describe('How long the course or lesson is, e.g. hours, days, or weeks.'),
+      keyTopics: z.array(z.string())
-    keyTopics: z.array(z.string()).describe('The key topics covered in the course or lesson.'),
+        .describe('The key topics covered in the course or lesson.'),
+      targetAudience: z.string().nullable()
-    targetAudience: z.string().nullable().describe('The target audience for the course or lesson.'), }),
+        .describe('The target audience for the course or lesson.'), })
+  )
 })

-// Note: the `prompt` object above has type `Prompt<"language">` and enforces that all
+// Note: the async `requestCourseMetadata` function above will require a `language` template
-// requests (e.g. `requestJson` below) pass in a `language` parameter.
-It also enforces
-// that the response from the LLM is a JSON object that `returns` the correct shape and
+// arg to be passed in, enforced by typescript.
+It also enforces that the response from the LLM
-// types, parsed by the zod schema provided.
-The result is guaranteed to be typed
+// is a JSON object with the correct shape and types, parsed by the zod schema provided.
+The result
-// correctly (or an error will be thrown).
+// is guaranteed to be typed correctly (or an error will be thrown).

-// Request the AI to provide a response const details = await prompt.requestJson({
+// Request the AI to provide a response const details = await requestCourseMetadata({
+  request: {
-  timeline: [
+    messages: [
       {
         role: 'user',
         content: `
           The kindergarten class will be learning about the life cycle of a butterfly.
 The topic will cover the different stages from egg, to caterpillar, to chrysalis, and finally to butterfly.
 The lesson will include hands-on activities such as observing live caterpillars and creating butterfly crafts.
 The target audience for this lesson is young children aged 4-6 years old.
         `
       }
     ],
+  },
-  params: { language: 'English' },
+  templateArgs: { language: 'English' },
+  // optional:
+  // config: { temperature: 0.8 },
 })

 // Note: in this example, the user message will be appended by default to the system message,
 // before it is sent to the LLM for inference.
 But this is flexible--you can arrange or
 // rearrange the timeline however you need.
-See `joinTimeline` in the `initPrompt` function.
+See the `respondWithJson` function for more info.

 console.log(details)
 // {